Aromatherapy Careers for the Certified Aromatherapist

 What the Certified Aromatherapist Will Do

-As an certified aromatherapist, there will be several duties that will be required of you.
+As an certified aromatherapist, there will be several duties that will be required of you in your aromatherapy career.
 The following information is taken from the standards of Practice from the AIA website:

-- The qualified aromatherapist understands and applies appropriate, scientifically sound theory as a basis for essential oil use.
+- The qualified aromatherapist understands and applies appropriate, scientifically sound theory as a basis for essential oil use and essential oil safety.
 This knowledge base includes, but not limited to: Basic Concepts of Aromatherapy – essential oils, sources, history, client assessment; Scientific Principles – botany, extraction, chemistry, anatomy and physiology, Administration – therapeutics, safety, delivery methods, contraindications, blending, Professional Issues – documentation, quality control, ethics This standard also applies to those engaged in fragrance blending or product development as these activities are predicated on the basic concepts relating to essential oils, chemistry, and blending, for example.

 - In addition, the qualified co-constructs an aromatherapy intervention based on client’s needs and uses standard applications of essential oils in the manner most suitable for the client’s identified outcomes.
 Providing client education is inherent in this standard of care.
 The qualified aromatherapist evaluates the client response and maintains a system of documentation.
 In addition, the qualified aromatherapist assumes responsibility for his/her continuing education and professional development, and modifies one’s practice to assimilate new knowledge gained from continuing education.